AlexNabokikh/windows-playbook/README.md

     * Ensures 'Edge', 'Store' other built-in shortcuts unpinned from Taskbar.
   * **Desktop**
     * Ensure Desktop icons are removed.
-  * Ensures mouse acceleration is disabled.
+  * **General**
+    * Ensure configured hostname selected by the user is set.
+    * Ensure remote desktop services configured.
     * Ensure sound scheme set to 'No sounds'.
     * Ensure the power plan selected by the user is set.
     * Ensure Windows updates are selected by the user installed.
-  * Ensure configured hostname selected by the user is set.
+    * Ensures mouse acceleration is disabled.

 ## Installation